Happiness is... sunshine, a model, and an X20!

 Ethos offers two types of filter: active condition, and flight modes:

-Active condition is typically a switch (physical or logical).
-For the mix to be active, the active condition must be satisfied.
-The default is 'always on'.
+Active condition is a general purpose filter.
+For the mix to be active, the condition specified in Active condition must be satisfied.
+Use Active condition if you want to use a switch (physical or logical).
+The default is 'always on' in other words no filter is applied.

-The Flight modes filter is simply a list of flight modes.
+If you want to activate a mix in one or more flight modes only, then use the Flight modes filter.
+This is simply a list of flight modes which you select by ticking.
 The currently active flight mode must be in the list for the mix to be active.
 By default, all flight modes are included in the list.

 That concludes our introduction to mixers.
 For details about the individual mixers, please see the Mixers Reference page.

-In this section, I'll explain how channel values are calculated.
+In this section, I'll explain how channel commands are calculated from the mixer values.
 Central to this process is the mixer list:

 OK, so get ready because we're going to drill down into the detail!

-At the start of each processing cycle, Ethos sets all channels to zero.
+At the start of each processing cycle, Ethos resets all channel values to zero.
 Next, Ethos steps through the mixer list, starting at the top.
-For each mix, the outputs are calculated and added to the corresponding channel values.
+For each mix, the output(s) are calculated and added to the corresponding channel.
 When all the mixers have been processed, each channel value will be the aggregate of all its contributing mixes.

-If a channel has no contributing mixers, it will have a value of zero corresponding to the centre position.
+If a channel has no contributing mixers, it will have a value of zero corresponding to nominal centre.

 Outputs layer

-Once the mixer values have been aggregated, the result is passed to the Outputs layer.
-This layer performs two tasks: first it clips the incoming aggregated mixer values so they lie between +/-100%.
-Finally, it converts the results to PWM values representing actual servo deflections.
+Technically, the Outputs layer performs two main tasks: first it clips the channel values so they lie between +/-100%.
+Second, it converts the results to PWM values representing actual servo deflections.
 Let's look at each process.

 Channel clipping